jillesvangurp/kmp-template/README.md

 ## Multi platform

-This is a Kotlin multi platform library that should work on all kotlin platforms (jvm, js, ios, android, etc).
+This is a Kotlin multi platform library that should work on all kotlin platforms (jvm, js, wasm, native, ios, android, etc).